vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 * Suitable for read-heavy or globally needed datasets.
 * Best for small to medium-sized data.

-All region types in GemFire are based on Partitioned or Replicated modes, with added capabilities.
+All region types in Tanzu GemFire are based on Partitioned or Replicated modes, with added capabilities.
 Some common variants include:

 * PARTITION\_PERSISTENT: Partitioned region with disk persistence.
 * REPLICATE\_PERSISTENT: Replicated region with disk persistence.